SharePoint/sp-dev-docs/docs/embedded/tutorials/register-ct.md

 ---
 title: Register Container Types
-description: Describing how Container Types work ms.date: 11/28/2023 ms.service: sharepoint-online ms.localizationpriority: high
+description: This article explains how to register a new Container Types work. ms.date: 11/28/2023 ms.service: sharepoint-online ms.localizationpriority: high